mcnuttandrew/cssql/README.md

 To run the library in haskell without using stack do

-runghc -i./src app/Main.hs convert FILE_IN FILE_OUT

 ### Dev API

 the haskell api has two commands

-- runghc Main.hs convert <IN FILE.cssql> <OUT FILE.css>
+- runghc -i./src app/Main.hs convert <IN FILE.cssql> <OUT FILE.css>

   As the name would suggest that function converts a target cssql file into a css file

-- runghc Main.hs runtests
+- runghc -i./src test/Spec.hs

   This executes our test suite